vaibhavj2111/vaibhavj2111/README.md

 ## Hi there 👋
 ### I am Vaibhav Jangid, Pre Final yearite at the Indian Institute of Technology, Guwahati.

-- 🌱 I’m currently learning Next.Js and Contanerization
+- 🌱 I’m currently learning Next.Js and Containerization
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve the Rubik's Cube in under 15 seconds